-My oh my we’re not even at lunch yet, well here we are now, lunch was a beautiful assemble of tacos, truly delicious and what’s needed for post dive workout, I myself could only look on as I had to return to shore to get stitches put back into my hand and was informed not to eat lunch….bummer.
+My oh my, we’re not even at lunch yet, well here we are now, lunch was a beautiful assemble of tacos, truly delicious and what’s needed for a post-dive workout, I myself could only look on as I had to return to shore to get stitches put back into my hand and was informed not to eat lunch….bummer.

-You may be worried at this point not for my hand but I can hear you thinking”if he was onshore, how does he know what happened the rest of the day” fret no more my avid blog readers for I made the schedule and gave myself a thorough briefing this morning.
-The afternoon was undertaken in my absence and consisted of the continuation of the rescue course, I know more diving.
-The shipmates continue to expand their knowledge of self rescue, rescuing of others, first aid etc etc. Hopefully it will never be needed but they will be ready should they ever be called to action.
+You may be worried at this point, not for my hand, but I can hear you thinking, “if he was onshore, how does he know what happened the rest of the day” fret no more, my avid blog readers, for I made the schedule and gave myself a thorough briefing this morning.
+The afternoon was undertaken in my absence and consisted of the continuation of the rescue course.
+I know more about diving.
+The shipmates continue to expand their knowledge of self-rescue, rescuing of others, first aid, etc. Hopefully, it will never be needed, but they will be ready should they ever be called to action.

-Upon my return later in the afternoon, dinner was had another michelin star effort from Hannah and the sous chefs, after squeeze the shipmates were treated to Seamanship where they cont’d to learn all things navigation, 3 point fixes, set and drift and all that good stuff, enough excitement to make your heart pop out of your chest like an early 90’s cartoon character.
-After Seamanship they were free for the evening to study, chat about their favourite pokemon?, the meaning of life?, is there any life beyond our own planet? or what their favourite shape of pasta is?
+Upon my return later in the afternoon, dinner was had another Michelin star effort from Hannah and the sous chefs.
+After squeeze the shipmates were treated to Seamanship where they cont’d to learn all things navigation, 3 point fixes, set and drift, and all that good stuff, enough excitement to make your heart pop out of your chest like an early 90’s cartoon character.
+After Seamanship, they were free for the evening to study, chat about their favorite pokemon? the meaning of life? is there any life beyond our own planet? or what their favorite shape of pasta is?
 I just assume these are things they discuss.

-Anyway I do hope all of you that read this are having a wonderful time and I will speak you again 18 days, better get that timer going.
+Anyway, I do hope all of you that read this are having a wonderful time and I will speak to you again for 18 days.
+Better get that timer going.